 You could spend all day here viewing the incredible art that sometimes goes back thousands of years.
 This includes Greek antiquities.

-It is a really special place and should be on your list of things to do in Santa Barbara.
+It is an amazing place and should be on your list of Santa Barbara attractions to visit.

 Address: 1130 State St, Santa Barbara, CA 93101

 Santa Barbara County Courthouse is another example of Spanish revival architecture.

 One of the mainstays of a visit to the courthouse is the opportunity for 360-degree views of Santa Barbara by climbing the clock tower.

 The clock itself is noted for its four faces.
 Enter the clock gallery to see the clock working behind its faces, and don't forget to look up so you can see the constellations.

 They are the same stars that were in the sky when Santa Barbara was named in 1602.